scrunglebunky/Yup/README.md

 # YUP DEVLOG
 ## PART TWO - ADDING CONTENT
+- 01/17/24: Particle effect exists now, a lot more sounds
 - 01/13/24: Crustacean boss 90% complete and playable.
 Moving onto Sun.
 - 01/11/24: The crustacean boss is almost done.
 - 12/19/23: Two days early!
 CRT with placeholders is done.
 Working on Crustacean.
 Will finish at 12/30/2023